Dmitriy-Frostoff/rsschool-cv/cv.md

 Positive, sympathetic, responsible, friendly person that likes learning how to learn and applying this skill for reaching mastery in interesting business!))

-I want to reveal all my abilities in the best possible way in Frontend Development and Software Engineering)
+I want to reveal all my abilities in the best possible way in Frontend Development and Software Engineering!)

 ---